apurvamulay/ReCOVery/README.md

  - `news_id` - Unique identifier for each news article.
  - `tweet_id`- Unique identifier for every tweet.

-`dataset/reliable-unreliable-news-sources.txt` contains a list of all reliable and unreliable news websites used for the project.
+`dataset/reliable-unreliable-news-sources.txt` contains a list of all the reliable and unreliable news websites used for the project.

 ## Installation